Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/K8s_helm_deploy.md

 # Deploy VisionOnEdge solution onto AKS/AKS-HCI using our Helm Chart

 Kubernetes provides a distributed platform for containerized applications.
-In this tutorial, you will learn how to deploy VisionOnEdge solution to an Azure Kubernetes Service (AKS) cluster on the cloud or Azure Stack HCI (AKS-HCI).
+In this tutorial, you will learn how to deploy VisionOnEdge solution to an Azure Kubernetes Service (AKS) cluster on the cloud or Azure Stack HCI (AKS-HCI) at the edge using VisionOnEdge Helm Chart. **For more information, about the chart, including chart version, app version, and changeable parameters, please visit [VisionOnEdge Helm Chart](VoE_Helm_Chart.md) page. **

 ## Prerequisites